jacoblapworth/akahu-sdk-swift/breaking-changes.md

 * `xui-datepicker--othermonth` has been removed.
 Use `xui-datepicker--day-is-othermonth` instead.

 ### Pills
+* Single select pills have been changed to use the same DOM structure as regular pills, and are now absolutely positioned to ensure they fit within a standard input
 * `xui-pill-*` has been removed (old pills), and `xui-newpill-*` has been renamed to `xui-pill`
 * `xui-pill-is-focussed` has been renamed to `xui-pill-is-focused` (one `s`)